clementpoh/toposort/README.md

 -------------

 The scripts and non-student source files were designed for Unix platforms.
-They were written, tested and executed in _Arch Linux_; however, they should work without difficulty on other Linux distributions.
+They were written, tested and executed in _Linux_; So it should work without difficulty on most Linux distributions.

 The scripts were also run and tested on _MinGW_, working with slight differences.
 The exit codes that are returned by programs running in _MinGW_